Purple Patches – When Darters Get ‘In The Zone’.

 In PDC ranking events both MVG & Phil Taylor have recorded 8 consecutive tournament wins.
 In 2016 Micheal claimed The World Matchplay, 3 Euro Tour events and then 4 Pro Tours, hitting two 9 darters along the way!
 During a phenomenal run in 2009, ‘The Power’ also claimed 8 back-to-back ranking titles.
 After winning that years’ World Championship Taylor won 6 Pro Tour events in a row, during that run he added the Players Championship Finals.
 Incredibly this winning streak came in the middle of a run of 20 consecutive appearances in ranking finals!

 Richard Ashdown dropped us a reminder of the efforts of John Walton.
 John’s 2001 run to the BDO World Title included defeats of Merv King in the last 16 and Mark Puso.
 The final two legs of the former and the first 14 vs Pusa ensured a consecutive run of 16 legs in-a-row, surely difficult to improve on given the formats available.

-I am sure must be many axamples of such runs being put together, but that fail to get noticed.
-A Midlands / Staffs league player reported to me that one player had gone almost two complete season unbeaten, only being, finally, defeated by hospitalisation!
+I am sure must be many examples of such runs being put together, but they fail to get noticed.
+A Midlands / Staffs league player reported that one player had gone almost two complete seasons unbeaten, only being, finally, defeated by hospitalisation!

 Drop us a line if you have any notable examples of outstanding runs of performance.

-A version of the above article appeared in Darts World Magazine during 2019 .http://dartsworld.com
+A version of the above article appeared at Darts World during 2019. (http://dartsworld.com)